Energy-based model

-An energy-based model (EBM) is a form of generative model (GM) imported directly from statistical physics to learning.
-GMs learn an underlying data distribution by analyzing a sample dataset.
-Once trained, a GM can produce other datasets that also match the data distribution.
+An energy-based model (EBM) (also called Canonical Ensemble Learning or Learning via Canonical Ensemble – CEL and LCE, respectively) is an application of canonical ensemble formulation from statistical physics for learning from data.
+The approach prominently appears in generative artificial intelligence.

 EBMs provide a unified framework for many probabilistic and non-probabilistic approaches to such learning, particularly for training graphical and other structured models.

 An EBM learns the characteristics of a target dataset and generates a similar but larger dataset.
 EBMs detect the latent variables of a dataset and generate new datasets with a similar distribution.